calderwoodra/blog/trade_execution/step_2_draft.md

-# DRAFT TITLE: Automating complex portfolio management
+# DRAFT TITLE: Generalized automated fund rebalancing

 How to write a draft:
 - In the drafting step, get it down on paper – not elegantly, not perfectly,